-Twitter, however is investing heavily, and is deriving a far greater percentage of its total revenue from mobile advertising, so Twitter’s commitment to mobile is significant.
+Twitter, however is investing heavily.
+In addition, the platform is deriving a far greater percentage of its total revenue from mobile advertising.
+So, Twitter’s commitment to mobile is significant.
 In fact, with close to 50% of its ad revenue coming from mobile, it may seem that Twitter is betting the farm on mobile advertising.
 But then, so is Facebook, whose display ads are designed specifically for mobile.
 If these companies are reading the tealeaves correctly, social advertising is nothing without mobilization.

 Currently advertisers, mostly big brands are spending more money with Facebook than with Twitter.
 Some of these brands, like Hertz, McDonalds, Lowes, and Pepsi are spending more than twice as much with Facebook.
 Presumably, this is because of Facebook’s substantially larger user base.

 That being said, new retailers are showing up in greater numbers and buying more ads on Twitter.
 But, while Twitter is seeing greater growth in terms of sheer numbers of retailers buying ads, currently, the overall spend is still greater on Facebook.